Koredotcom/docs/docs/xo/getting-started/xo-platform-overview.md

     Key Services

-    * **Role-based Access Controls, Audit Logs**: Ensures security and accountability through access management and logging.
+    * Role-based Access Controls, Audit Logs: Ensures security and accountability through access management and logging.
-    * **Security, Compliance (SOC-2, PCI, FedRAMP, HIPAA, GDPR)**: Compliant with major security and privacy standards.
+    * Security, Compliance (SOC-2, PCI, FedRAMP, HIPAA, GDPR): Compliant with major security and privacy standards.
-    * **Cloud and On-Premise Deployments**: Flexible deployment options.
+    * Cloud and On-Premise Deployments**: Flexible deployment options.
-    * **Scalability, Integrations, Authentication, and Authorization**: Ensures the Platform can scale and integrate securely with other systems.
+    * Scalability, Integrations, Authentication, and Authorization: Ensures the Platform can scale and integrate securely with other systems.

     [Learn more about Enterprise Services :octicons-arrow-right-24:](../administration/adminconsole.md)